happypill/Bouncing-Beach-Ball/README.md

-#Bouncing Ball
+Bouncing Ball

-Project 1 for General Assembly.
+Project 1 for WDIGeneral Assembly.

+To begin ,Open index.html in your browser.
+This browser game was tested with Google Chrome 58.0.3029.110 (64-bit)

 Instructions
 1.)
 Always Bounce the Ball.